-How common are class actions in your jurisdiction?
+2 How common are class actions in your jurisdiction?
 What has been the recent attitude of lawmakers and the judiciary to class actions?

-With respect to normal lawsuits, in general, it is necessary for the plaintiffs to initiate such lawsuits themselves and to be a party thereto, whereas, in other situations, consumers who did not participate in the initial action sometimes file follow-on actions.
-Therefore, the plaintiffs are obliged to bear a considerable financial and mental burden in relation to time-consuming preparations.
+If the plaintiffs initiate normal lawsuits, in general, the plaintiffs are obliged to bear a considerable financial and mental burden in relation to time-consuming preparations.
 Moreover, regarding financial resources and information, the disparity between consumers and business operators makes it difficult for consumers to file and carry out an action.
 Therefore, the number of collective actions in Japan is small compared with that of class actions in the United States.

 Considering this situation, the Japanese Diet established systems that make it possible for QCOs and SQCOs to file certain actions in the interest of multiple unspecified consumers.
-Specifically, a QCO can bring a claim, and, in the case of prevailing and obtaining an injunction, consumers receive the benefits thereof, even if they did not participate therein.
+Specifically, a QCO can bring a claim, and, in the case of prevailing and obtaining an injunction, consumers receive the benefits thereof even if they did not participate therein.
 Regarding an SQCO action, it is not very challenging for consumers to join because they can decide whether to take part in the second stage after the common obligations of the business operator have been confirmed.
 Nevertheless, there have been few precedents regarding QCO and SQCO actions up to now.
-According to the Consumer Affairs Agency, as of June 2019, QCO actions have been filed against only 66 business operators since the introduction of QCO actions in June 2007.
-Also, as of June 2019, SQCO actions have been filed against only three business operators since the Special Act took effect in October 2016.
+According to the Consumer Affairs Agency, as of June 2020, QCO actions have been filed against only 73 business operators since the introduction of QCO actions in June 2007.
+In addition, as of June 2020, SQCO actions have been filed against only five business operators since the Special Act took effect in October 2016.